Farm

 OUR FOUNDER

 His Divine Grace, A.C.
-Bhaktivedanta Swami Prabhupada (1896-1977), known to his followers as Srila Prabhupada, is widely regarded as the worlds pre-eminent exponent of the teachings and practices of bhakti-yoga to the Western world.
+Bhaktivedanta Swami Prabhupada (1896-1977), known to his followers as Srila Prabhupada, is widely regarded as the worlds pre-eminent exponent on the teachings and practices of bhakti-yoga to the Western world.
 Srila Prabhupada endured great hardship to travel to America at the age of 70 to spread Krishna Consciousness at the height of the hippie movement.
 Perhaps Srila Prabhupada’s most significant contribution is his books.
 He authored over seventy volumes on Bhakti-yoga, which are highly respected for their authority, depth, clarity, and fidelity to tradition.
 His writings have been translated into seventy-six languages.
 His most prominent works include: Bhagavad-gita As It Is, the thirty-volume Srimad-Bhagavatam, and the seventeen-volume Sri Caitanya-caritamrita.
 For millennia the teachings of Bhakti-yoga had been concealed within Sanskrit and Indian vernacular languages, and the rich culture of Bhakti had been hidden behind the borders of India.
 Today, millions around the globe express their gratitude to Srila Prabhupada for revealing the timeless wisdom of Bhakti to a world immersed in a materialistic and self-destructive ethos.